matthewmoscou/QKphylogeny/README.md

 <i>QKphylogeny_rename_nodes.py</i> will convert genes/protein identifiers in a phylogenetic tree based on a tab-delimited translation table.

+<i>QKphylogeny_alignment_analysis.py</i> assesses the quality of a multiple sequence alignment, removes redundancy, and reduces alignment to polymorphic sites.

 ## Examples
 Export the proteins in a phylogenetic tree in Newick format.
 In this case, using the neighbor joining tree for thioredoxins in <i>Arabidopsis thaliana</i>.
 ```bash